tesslerc/ML-Papers-TLDR/README.md

 - [Learning to Act by Predicting the Future](https://arxiv.org/abs/1611.01779)
   - They introduce two interesting elements: (A) A goal vector, essentially the priority of each task (pickup ammunition, kill enemies, stay alive), (B) they use a predicting element to predict the future values and select the action that best fits the goal.
 - [Zero-Shot Task Generalization with Multi-Task Deep Reinforcement Learning](https://arxiv.org/abs/1706.05064)
   - The authors tackle a set of 'Multi-Task' problems, in which the tasks are given as a textual input (unordered set of tasks).
 To tackle this they build upon the hierarchical approach using the option framework.
-They present several interesting additions: (1) Generalization via Analogy making, (2) Dynamic 'stopping time' (non differentiability tackled via soft updates... *extend explanation here*).
+They present several interesting additions: (1) Generalization via analogy making - the agent has tasks {T} and objects {O} it encounters part of the state space G\` contained in G=TxO (to succeed it must learn to 'understand' the meaning of each object and task), (2) Dynamic 'stopping time' - unlike in other works where the task runs for T (constant) time steps or the skill learns to predict when it should come to an end, they present a novel way for the controller to switch between skills.

 # GANs
 - [Wasserstein GAN](https://arxiv.org/abs/1701.07875)